 Frequency of deposits depend on how much tax you have to pay.

-The rules are a little complex, but generally speaking, if you have less than $2,500 to deposit in a year, you can send in quarterly payments with your payroll tax return.
+The rules are a little complex, but generally speaking, if you have less than $2,500 to deposit in a year, you can send in quarterly payments along with your payroll tax return.

 If you have to send in more than $2,500 a year in withholding and payroll taxes, you have to make electronic deposits monthly or semi-weekly depending on how much you were required to pay in a “look back period”.